 The cost of installing a home solar energy system has fallen rapidly over the past few years, and prices continue to decline.
 If you’re thinking about going solar, there’s no better time than during the design process for your new home.
 When you incorporate solar into your new home’s construction, you take advantage of solar’s environmental and financial benefits without having to retrofit your home with a solar installation later down the road.

-Why you should install solar at the time of new home construction, rather than later on
+Why install solar at the time of new home construction?

 If you choose to install solar when your home is being built, you can ensure that your home is designed with a solar PV system in mind.
 While your solar energy system doesn’t need to be at the center of all your home design decisions, anticipating and eliminating potential issues at the time of construction is a lot easier (and more cost effective) than trying to work around them later.